Grayven

 Grayven is a supervillain published by DC Comics.
-He first appeared in Green Lantern (vol. 3) #74 (June 1996), and was created by Ron Marz and Darryl Banks making him one of the few characters related to Darkseid not to have been created by Jack Kirby.
+He first appeared in Green Lantern (vol. 3) #74 (June 1996), and was created by Ron Marz and Darryl Banks, making him one of the few New Gods characters not created by Jack Kirby.

 Fictional character biography

 Grayven is the third son of Darkseid, born of an unknown mother and apparently without his father's knowledge, younger brother to Kalibak and Orion.
 Grayven leads a campaign of destruction against the cosmos, destroying planets.
 He leads a campaign against the Darkstars, a galactic police force, killing many of their number.
 His campaign comes to an end on the planet Rann.
 He desires a zeta beam device, a product of Rannian science that provides instantaneous transportation on a grand scale.
 He intends to zeta beam his forces onto Apokolips, announce his presence to his father, and conquer the planet.

-While the remaining Darkstars engaged Grayven's army, Green Lantern Kyle Rayner faces off against the man himself.
-Assisted by former Green Lantern and current Darkstar John Stewart, who suffers serious injuries in the fight, Kyle tricks Grayven into a Zeta Beam device, where he is teleported off Rann.
-Lacking their leader, Grayven's forces retreated.
+While the Darkstars engage Grayven's army, Green Lantern Kyle Rayner battles Grayven himself.
+Assisted by John Stewart, Kyle tricks Grayven into using the Zeta Beam, causing him to be teleported off Rann and into Earth's core.
+Lacking their leader, Grayven's forces retreat.

-Unknown to Stewart, Rayner had inadvertently teleported Grayven deep within Earth's core.
-He eventually digs himself out, and seeks Rayner in New York City, who is seemingly able to overpower Grayven.
-Fearing defeat at the Green Lantern's hands, Grayven used an experimental teleporter, freeing himself, and in the process, sending Rayner into the 30th century.

-Imperiex
+Our Worlds at War

-Grayven next appeared during the Imperiex crisis, as part of an alien alliance that also included Maxima, Starfire, Adam Strange, and Darkseid.
-They sought to eliminate Imperiex, a cosmic giant who destroys whole solar systems.
-In The Adventures of Superman #595 (October 2001), Grayven is under the influence of Brainiac-13, a major force in the Imperiex War.
+Grayven next appears during the "Our Worlds at War" event, as part of an alien alliance that also includes Maxima, Starfire, Adam Strange, and Darkseid.
+They seek to eliminate Imperiex, a cosmic entity seeking to destroy the universe.
+In The Adventures of Superman #595 (October 2001), Grayven is under the influence of Brainiac, a major force in the Imperiex War.
 He confronts Superman and Darkseid on the surface of Apokolips.
-He is defeated by Superman, then punished by Darkseid, who feels it is his duty to do so because Grayven has 'shamed himself'.
-Soon, Grayven is banished to Earth.
+He is defeated by Superman, then banished to Earth by Darkseid as punishment.

-Last Laugh and Ion

-During his banishment to Earth, Grayven is infected with a variant of Joker toxin that causes insanity.
-He attempts to perform at, and then destroy, a comedy club.
-Kyle Rayner again stops him.
-Grayven later reappeared in Ion: Guardian of the Universe.
-There he is revealed to have sent Nero and Effigy after Kyle Rayner.
-Grayven also is implied to be part of some larger conspiracy, most likely that of the Sinestro Corps due to his hunting of escaped Qwardians and knowledge of Kyle's sick mother.
-Rayner blasts Grayven into unconsciousness.